Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/provenance-verification.md

 badge: enterprise
 ---

-Starting with {{site.ee_product_name}} 3.6.0.0, Build provenance for docker container images is produced, and can be verified using `cosign` / `slsa-verifier` with attestations published to a Docker Hub repository.
+Kong produces build provenance for docker container images, which can be verified using `cosign` / `slsa-verifier` with attestations published to a Docker Hub repository.

 This guide provides steps to verify build provenance for signed {{site.ee_product_name}} Docker container images in two different ways: